-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

-Allergies occur as a result of an overreaction of the immune system.
-Normally, the immune system protects the body from invaders such as viruses and bacteria that can cause illness.
-People with allergies have an immune system that reacts to a harmless substance as though it was harmful.
+Allergies result from an overreaction of the immune system.
+The immune system protects the body from invaders such as viruses and bacteria that can cause illness.
+If a person has an allergy, their immune system reacts to a harmless substance as though it was harmful.

-A material that causes the immune system to overreact is called an allergen.
+A material that causes the immune system to overreact is called an “allergen.”
 Common allergens include:

 - pet dander

-- foods, such as eggs and nuts
+- certain foods, such as eggs and nuts

-- bee stings
+- bee venom

 Other common side effects of these older antihistamines include: